SoniaMayel/DataScience_Bootcamp_part_2./datascience_bootcamp_part2_supervised_ML/datascience_bootcamp/7. Supervised Machine_Learning/README.md

 ## Project 7

+### 📊 Supervised Machine Leraning:
-- 📊 **Supervised Machine Leraning**: A project involving Supervised MAchine Learning using Python's Scikit-Learn library.
+A project involving Supervised Machine Learning using Python's Scikit-Learn library.

 - 📑 **Case Study**:

 In this project I worked for a consultancy specialising in real estate: my clients include developers, agencies, and investors.
 Pricing is a central aspect to the business.
 Traditionally, it’s the domain of home appraisers to determine the value of a property, which must be executed in an unbiased way, following an official criteria to ensure that there is no favour towards either the buyer or the seller.

-#I was tasked with creating a model that predicts the price of a house based on its characteristics.
+**I was tasked with creating a model that predicts the price of a house based on its characteristics.**

 - 💻 **Project Setup**:

-- The project is divided into two major phases:
+  * The project is divided into two major phases:

 1. Create a model to predict whether a house is expensive or not.
 2. Create a model to predict the exact price of a house.